lesliejwc/design-patterns/Design-Principles.md

 Interfaces describe the functionality, and from that you can infer the purpose and responsibility of the class.
 Using unsuitable interfaces for a given implementation forces it to implement unecessary methods.
-This adds confusion to the functionality and responsibility of the class, potentially results in misuse by other developers, as well as possibly produce unexpected behaviours.
+This adds confusion to the functionality and responsibility of the class, can lead to potential misuse and unexpected behaviours.